 You also need to think about what’s important to you in a home exchange network.
 I recommend starting with a list of your goals for house swapping.
 Below are some of the key considerations and goals to think about.

 Do you have specific destinations that you want to visit?
 Will you be focused in one region of the world or do you want to travel to lots of different places?
 There are swap sites that are location-specific or that just have the majority of their listings in one area.
-If you only want to travel within Australia, join a site devoted to that rather than one that lists homes all around the world.
-You can find these in the “Location” category in my spreadsheet, and you can filter the Specialty column by whatever region of the world you want to select.
+If you live in Australia and only want to travel within Australia, join a site devoted to that rather than one that lists homes all around the world.
+You can find these in the “Location” category in my spreadsheet.
+Within that category you can filter the Specialty column by whatever region of the world you want to select.

 Vacation home swapper

-If you have a second home you might want to only swap with others in this same situation.
-That will really narrow down the number of swap options, so I don’t think this is the best way to take advantage of your vacation home.
+If you have a second home you might want to only exchange with others in this same situation.
+That will really narrow down the number of swap options, so this might not be the best way to take advantage of your vacation home.
 But if you only like staying in luxury properties that are sure to be unoccupied as a primary home, these are the networks to use.
 These networks can be found in the “Specialty” category in my spreadsheet.

 There are home exchange networks for special interest groups including but not limited to: several different religions, people with disabilities, gay folks, golfers, long term exchangers, and home schoolers.
 If it’s important to you to only swap with people in a specific category, check out these networks.
 These are in the “Specialty” category in my spreadsheet.